khueue/cfn-reducer/README.md

 ### Replacements

-- **Ref** - Substitutes all Refs that refer to parameters explicitly passed into the template.
+- **Ref** - Substitutes all Refs that refer to parameters explicitly passed in.

 ### Simplifications